rwbl/make-floodbarrier-model/README.md

 ### B4R IDE Compile & Upload NodeMCU
 1. Turn on the LEGO Power Functions Battery Box
-2. Set Gate to CLOSE position using the LEGO Power Functions IR Remote Control
+2. Set Gate to CLOSE position using the LEGO Power Functions IR Remote Control or Push-Button
 3. Turn the LEGO Power Functions M-Motor OFF
 4. Compile & Upload
 5. Turn the LEGO Power Functions M-Motor ON